Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Introduction

-Despite the fact that supervised CNNs achieve excellent nuclei segmentation performances for individual datasets, the CNN performance usually diminishes on external or unseen test data, because they have a different image space than the training data~\cite{tellez2019quantifying,SALVI2021104129}.
-There are many sources of varying cell appearance among histological images from different labs, including color variations caused by minor stain deviations, different organs, or different image acquisition devices.
-Thus, creating an algorithm, which performs well on all datasets, is a challenging task.
-Although many efforts were made to overcome these obstacles and improve the generalization capability of DL-based methods, there is still a lack of robust algorithms with acceptable nuclei segmentation performance for unseen test datasets~\cite{graham2019hover,mahbod2022deep}.
+Despite the fact that supervised CNNs achieve excellent nuclei segmentation performances for individual datasets, the CNN performance usually diminishes on external or unseen test data, because histological images are usually acquired under different settings~\cite{tellez2019quantifying, SALVI2021104129}.
+Specifically, there are many sources of variations in the appearance of cells acquired in different labs, including color variations caused by minor stain deviations, different organs, or different image acquisition devices.
+All these variations in image acquisition settings pose a challenge known as domain shift, the differences between the source domain (the training data) and the target domain (the unseen test data).
+This challenge arises because the model, during training, learns to recognize patterns and features that are specific to the training domain but when faced with the test data from a different domain, the model may encounter unfamiliar variations and struggle to generalize effectively~\cite{VASILJEVIC2023110780, jahanifar2023domain}.
+Thus, creating an algorithm that performs well on all datasets is a challenging task.
+Although many efforts were made to overcome these obstacles and improve the generalization power of DL-based methods, there is still a lack of robust algorithms with acceptable nuclei segmentation performance for unseen test datasets~\cite{graham2019hover,mahbod2022deep}.

 Normalization-based and augmentation-based approaches are the most well-known applied methods to improve generalization~\cite{tellez2019quantifying,10.3389/fbioe.2019.00300}.